 If you are interested in joining the lab as a postdoc,

-you should have already published several peer-reviewed
+already published several peer-reviewed

-papers in algorithms for phylogenetics, or in very closely related
+papers in algorithms for phylogenetics.

-Finally, you will need to provide three letters of
+You will need to provide three letters of

 To find out more (for all students): If you are a student at UIUC and either an upper division undergraduate or a graduate student, then you should take my graduate class in Algorithmic Genomic Biology, or else obtain the textbook for the course and read it!
 The CS 581 course introduces students to computational phylogenomics, and many students do research as a course project.
 These research projects often result in published journal and conference papers, and thus are a great way to learn about the research area.